YOUR GUIDE TO GETTING A FREE HOME APPRAISAL

 Free house appraisals can be provided by any estate agent in your area but the quality of the appraisal, the company's standards and the agent's integrity is where many property sellers can be misled and sales go wrong.
 Being aware of what's required of real estate appraisals will put you on the front foot and avoid regrets later.

-There are over 15,000 licensed real estate agents in New Zealand and many in your location.
+There are nearly 16,000 licensed real estate agents in New Zealand and many in your location.

 If you are intending to sell your house, it pays to understand the importance of the property appraisal and the impact it can have on your whole real estate experience.